bmlanguage/bml/documentation.md

 *   `DataType scoped`: Zero-overhead dangling pointer prevention using lexical scope.
 Pointers are valid only within their lexical scope and the compiler ensures that the pointer cannot escape the scope.
 This is implemented mostly at compile time, but depending on compiler flags runtime checks can be added.
 The `scoped` keyword is optional for local variables and can be omitted if the compiler can infer this using static analysis.
     *   **Static Analysis Process for Implicit Scope:**
         *   The compiler performs static analysis to determine if a pointer's lifetime is strictly confined to its lexical scope specifically its function body or a block inside the function.
-        *  The compiler analyses the code flow to verify if the pointer is never passed as a parameter to a function or stored inside a struct that outlives the scope of the pointer, and if the pointer is never returned to a caller function.
+        *  The compiler analyses the code flow to verify if the pointer is never passed as a parameter to a function or stored inside a struct that outlives the scope of the pointer, and if the pointer is never returned by a caller function.
 If all the conditions are satisfied the compiler infers that the pointer is scoped and the `scoped` qualifier can be omitted.
         *   If the compiler detects that the pointer is escaping its lexical scope, a compile-time error will be generated.
     *   **Scope Rules:**
         *   If a `scoped` pointer is stored inside a struct, the struct will inherit the scope of the pointer and can only be declared in the same scope or a scope that does not outlive the scope of the scoped pointer.
 If the struct is used outside the scope of the scoped pointer, a compile-time error will be generated.
 This rule also applies to unions and tuples.